German retailer Aldi wants to follow rivals into Italy

-VIENNA German discount food retailer Aldi [ALDIEI.UL] wants to follow rivals such as Lidl [LIDUK.UL] and Carrefour (CARR.PA) into Italy, its Austrian arm Hofer, which is coordinating the move, said on Monday.
+VIENNA May 18 German discount food retailer Aldi wants to follow rivals such as Lidl and Carrefour into Italy, its Austrian arm Hofer, which is coordinating the move, said on Monday.

 Aldi Sued's latest entry into a new market was Hungary in 2008.